William J. Moran, J.D., M.S.Ed

 Mary has an MPA from the University of Kansas and a BA in International Relations and Urban Studies/Public Policy from Boston University.
 She has been a Certified Fund Raising Executive, a fundraising designation bestowed by CFRE International, since 2003.
 Mary completed the Development Training Institute’s Bank of America Leadership Academy, a premier non-profit community development national leadership program, in 2001.
 Mary serves, or has served on, the Board of Directors of the Children’s Museum of Kansas City, the Civic Leadership Training Council, Kaw Valley Arts & Humanities, Baldwin City Children’s Choir and the Association of Fundraising Professionals Mid America Chapter.

-Laurie is the Director of Client Relations with The Moran Company and the Strategic Relations Manager at Cornerstones of Care, a nonprofit behavioral health organization dedicated to helping children and families.
-She graduated with honors from the University of Missouri-Columbia with a Bachelor of Journalism Degree with an emphasis in graphic design and public relations, as well as a Minor in English.
-She currently lives in Kansas City with her husband and two young children.
+Laurie is the Director of Communications with The Moran Company and the Senior Stewardship Manager at Cornerstones of Care, a nonprofit behavioral health organization dedicated to helping children and families.
+She graduated with honors from the University of Missouri-Columbia with a Bachelor of Journalism Degree with an emphasis in graphic design and public relations with a Minor in English.
+She lives in Kansas City with her husband and two children.

 After gaining experience at the world headquarters of Veterans of Foreign Wars writing for the international VFW Magazine, Laurie joined the nonprofit team at Ozanam in 2004 and became part of the Cornerstones of Care family of agencies.
-She served in a variety of development positions and managed all public relations efforts.
-In 2008, she became the Director of Development at Ozanam and held that position successfully for six years during which the organization experienced substantial growth in fundraising.
+She served in a variety of development positions and managed fundraising and public relations efforts.
+In 2008, she became the Director of Development at Ozanam and held that position successfully for six years during which the organization experienced substantial growth.
 At the end of 2014, she transitioned into a part-time role as Director of Communications in order to spend more time at home with her family.
-At the end of 2016, Laurie moved into a development leadership role with Cornerstones of Care as Strategic Relationship Manager in order to lead donor communication efforts.
+At the end of 2016, Laurie moved into a development leadership role with Cornerstones of Care as Senior Stewardship Manager to cultivate new and longstanding donor relationships.

 Susan Barton, B.S.B.A.